KezzyNgotho/Anti-Korrupt/README.md

 # Anti-Korrupt

 Anti-Korrupt is live on the Internet Computer.

 If you like, you can give it a try [here](https://px7id-byaaa-aaaak-albiq-cai.icp0.io/).

 [Backend Canister](https://a4gq6-oaaaa-aaaab-qaa4q-cai.raw.icp0.io/?id=pq6ox-maaaa-aaaak-albia-cai)

-## Design

 Checkout the [design](https://miro.com/app/board/uXjVLfeaOGQ=/?share_link_id=752667331634) for the project on Miro.

-### Goals

-**Notes**:

-## About Anti-Korrupt
+## About

-Anti-Korrupt is a personalized AI assistant that redefines the paradigm of digital privacy and learning.
-It's decentralized, trusted, open-source, and truly user-focused.
-Powered by an OpenAI model that runs through HTTPS outcalls directly on the Internet Computer.
+Anti-Korrupt is an AI-driven educational platform designed to increase global awareness about corruption.
+The platform offers interactive courses powered by blockchain technology, helping users understand corruption’s impact through AI-assisted learning modules and quizzes.
+Target users include students, educators, anti-corruption advocates, government employees, and the general public interested in governance and transparency.

-### Key Features
+## Key Features

 - **Decentralized**: Operates directly within internet computer.
 Users can choose if they want to log in with a name or their internet identity.
 Their chats are stored on the decentralized cloud and under their control.
 - **Fast**: Built on Internet Computer communicating with OpenAI using HTTPS Outcalls.
 Faster than Web LLMs and support any kinds of devices.